Rembrandt in 10 Paintings

 Zurbarán managed to give spirituality, transcendence, and mysticism to the most everyday details.
 In the painting, A Cup of Water and a Rose on a Silver Plate he placed in the center of a table a ceramic cup of water on a silver plate and a bloomed rose without thorns on the edge of the plate.
 Despite being a very simple work of composition, Zurbarán takes care of even the smallest details.
 The glass and petals of the rose are delicately reflected on the silver plate, while the shadow cast by the plate expands on the table.
 Both the background and the table have very dark colors, both further highlighting the strong color of the rose.
 Zurbarán also applies the games of light and shadow so typical for the Baroque.

 While the elements that make up the still life seem like everyday elements at first glance, they may contain a more spiritual meaning.
 Both the glass of water and the rose would refer to the Virgin Mary and her purity, giving to the simplest elements the deepest and most transcendent meaning.

-Although still life was one of Zurbarán’s favorite themes, Still Life with Lemons, Oranges and a Rose is the only one signed by the artist.
+Still lives were one of Zurbarán’s favorite themes, Still Life with Lemons, Oranges, and a Rose is the only one signed by the artist.
 A silver plate with four lemons, a basket of oranges, with a branch still in bloom, a plate with a cup of water, and a rose on the edge of it are arranged linearly on the table.
 The intense colors of the fruits and the rose stand out against the dark background.
 The material qualities of the work are undoubted since Zurbarán managed to convey the rough texture of the citrus fruits, the delicacy of the flowers, the details of the basket, and the reflections on the metal.

 In addition to the beauty of the details, in a century marked by the Counter-Reformation, the work could also be understood as an allusion to the Holy Trinity or the purity of the Virgin transmitted through the flowers and the cup of water.